-4. Completing the Investigation Report
+4. Completing the Investigation Report (Traditional SI Report)

-You have 20 working days to complete the investigation report and return this to the Trust's Safety Governance Manager.
-It is important to remember when writing the SI report that this will be shared with commissioners and potentially other relevant persons including the patient and/or family of the patient involved, the Coroner and other external bodies.
+You have 20-30 working days to complete the investigation report and return this to the Trust's Safety Governance Manager.
+The timescale will vary depending on complexity of the investigation and depending on alignment of deadlines to present the report to the Incident Review Group and its commissioner due date.
+It is important to remember when writing the SI report that this will be shared with commissioners and potentially other relevant persons including the patient and/or family of the patient involved, HM Coroner and other external bodies.

 Your report should be clear, with acronyms explained and terminology appropriate for the lay person to understand.
 It is recommended you get a peer to review the report to ensure the wording and terminology is explicit and to check spelling/grammar prior to submission.
 All sections of the report MUST be completed.